aevri/barrie-bear/barrie_bear.md

 silence, and after a while a sad sound of deep sobbing.
 The awful truth had dawned.
-The little island which had been their saviour not many hours ago, was in fact only a stone's throw from the area around WhiCh were all their permanent homes.
+The little island which had been their saviour not many hours ago, was in fact only a stone's throw from the area around Which were all their permanent homes.
 With the exception of old Mrs.
-Owl and Mr. Robin, whose houses were up in the‘mees, the remainder had been completely flooded.
-Saddly, they picked themselves up and
+Owl and Mr. Robin, whose houses were up in the trees, the remainder had been completely flooded.
+Sadly, they picked themselves up and

 resolutely made their way towards Mr. & Mrs. Beaver's home.
 It had